Eccentric Regularization: Minimizing Hyperspherical Energy without explicit projection: Regularization and Tolerance to Eccentricity

-We find experimentally that this tolerance of our loss function to increased eccentricity occurs for any dimension $d$, provided the trace of the covariance matrix is approximately equal to $d$.
+We find experimentally that the eccentric loss function constrains the trace of the covariance matrix to be approximately equal to the dimension $d$.
 This can be explained intuitively as follows: Consider a point $\z = (\sqrt{d},0,\ldots,0)$ on the sphere $\Ssqrtd$ of radius $\sqrt{d}\,$ (see Figure~\ref{fig:sphere_ellipsoid}).
 Since the density of $\Ssqrtd$ is heavily concentrated in vectors nearly perpendicular to $\z$, we can think of a ``typical'' point $\z_\perp\in\Ssqrtd$ as being nearly perpendicular to $\z$ and exerting a repulsive force on $\z$ whose component in the direction of $\z$ is approximately

 When these forces are aggregated, the transverse components cancel each other out while the radial components combine to exactly balance the attractive force of $(-\z)$.
-The influence of these ``typical'' points is particularly dominant when $\mu=1$, because in this case the pairwise repulsive force also reaches its maximum at a distance of approximately $\sqrt{2d}$ (see Figure~\ref{figure:force}).
+The influence of these ``typical'' points is particularly dominant when $\mu\!=\!1$, because in this case the pairwise repulsive force also reaches its maximum at a distance of approximately $\sqrt{2d}$ (see Figure~\ref{figure:force}).

-Now suppose that the sphere $\Ssqrtd$ is transformed into an ellipse with covariance $\Sigma^{\frac{1}{2}}$, where \hbox{${\rm Trace}(\Sigma)=d$}, and assume for simplicity that $\Sigma={\rm diag}(\sigma_1^2,\ldots,\sigma_d^2)$ is diagonal.
+Now suppose that the sphere $\Ssqrtd$ is transformed into an ellipse with covariance $\Sigma$, where ${\rm Trace}(\Sigma)=d$, and assume for simplicity that $\Sigma={\rm diag}(\sigma_1^2,\ldots,\sigma_d^2)$~is~diagonal.
 The transformation $\Sigma^{\frac{1}{2}}$ maps $\z$ to $\z'=(\sigma_1\sqrt{d},0,\ldots,0)$, and the condition $\sum_i\sigma_i^2={\rm Trace}(\Sigma)=d$ ensures that the ``typical'' point $\z_\perp$ will be mapped to a point $\z'_\perp$ for which $||\,\z'-\z'_\perp||\simeq||\,\z-\z_\perp||$.
 But, due to the change in angle, the radial component of the repulsive force will change from $(-\z)$ to $(-\z')$, keeping it in balance with the attractive force.